reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 How can we use this in our app now?
 Reapp has a [Webpack](webpack.github.io) build system built in that gives you all sorts of features, including ES6 support!**

-Next, lets define `getInitialState` on our React component.
+Next, define `getInitialState()` on our React class, so our component can track the photos we'll be fetching.
 We add this as the first property after React.createClass.
-Because we're storing photos:
+Because we're storing photos in a list, add an array:

 ```js
 getInitialState() {